-Each doctor's office or community clinic should systematically conduct hazard assessments for tasks performed by workers in community clinics and doctors' offices and identify if and where the potential exists for psychological hazards.
-In this section, examples are provided of psychological hazards that may be encountered by workers in community clinics and doctors' offices, and possible control measures will be suggested.
+Each homecare division or agency should systematically conduct hazard assessments for tasks performed by homecare personnel and identify if and where the potential exists for psychological hazards.
+In this section, examples are provided of psychological hazards that may be encountered by homecare providers, and possible control measures will be suggested.
 This information will be useful for inclusion into hazard assessments.
 Please note, this is not designed to be an exhaustive treatment of the subject, but is rather an overview summarizing the some of the reported psychological hazards in healthcare settings.